 Dear Savvy Senior,

-Serving as the executor of your aunt’s estate may seem like an honor, but it can also be a lot of work.
+Serving as the executor of your aunt’s estate may seem like an honor, but it can also be a lot of work and planning, as explained by Thomas-Walters, PLLC experts.
 Here’s what you should know to help you prepare for this job.

 As the executor of your aunt’s will, you’re essentially responsible for winding up her affairs after she dies.
 While this may sound simple enough, you need to be aware that the job can be time consuming and difficult, depending on the complexity of her financial and family situation.
 Some of the duties required include: